troy236/SonicSuperstars-Mods/README.md

 # Always On Music
 Stops the game turning off music/sound effects while in the background

+# Change Character Between Acts
+Allows changing character between Acts at the results screen with the B button (or whatever button you assigned backing out of a menu is)

+This only applies to Story Mode

 # Debug View
 Enables the Debug View showing Player Position/Memory Usage/Scene Name and more